cxzhou35/dotfiles/server/README.md

 - [ ] Use interactive mode for setup script for better config like git etc.
 - [ ] Deal with the internet proxy problem.
+- [ ] Check local status and update the dotfiles.